The Betrayals of Judas and Peter

-In the last 24 hours of Jesus' life all but one of His disciples abandoned Him, running away in fear.
+In the last twenty-four hours of Jesus' life, all but one of His disciples abandoned Him, running away in fear.
 The Bible notes the abandonment and betrayal of Simon Peter and Judas Iscariot in specific detail.
 Both stories look very different.
 Judas' betrayal would mark him forever as the "Betrayer," a notorious and evil man who got what he deserved.
 Peter's betrayal would mark him as a weak man and a failure as a disciple and friend of Jesus.
-We tend to judge them rather rather harshly.
+We tend to judge them rather harshly.

 Judas to this day is held as a sinister, evil, character with a heart of stone.
 He's the villain we love to hate.
 But Jesus didn't hate him, he loved him, and had Judas understood the true depths of Jesus love for him, and His forgiveness, the outcome of his life would have been far different.

 Peter, on the other hand, had the bravado of a gorilla, but the heart of a lamb.
 He wore his heart on his sleeve and we all love him for it.
 We never doubt that Peter loved Jesus, just that his faith was weak, and who can't relate to that?
 Jesus loved him.
 That love led Peter back to Jesus, and his life was transformed.

 Though both Peter and Judas grievously betrayed Jesus in His darkest hour, they both felt deep remorse.
 Their actions upon that remorse were very different, however.

 Peter's intentions were honest and sincere to remain true to Christ and go to any lengths to defend Him, even if it meant dying for Him.
 Had he not been so impulsive and taken the time to really contemplate his true thoughts and feelings he might not have made such a rash vow.
 Peter's problem was that often times his bravado and passion were greater than his faith.
 We can be so like Peter.